How to Share Content with Other Users in Salesforce

 Conclusion

-In this tutorial, we have learned to share Dashboard and Report folders with other users in Salesforce Lightning and Classic and later we discussed sharing Campaigns with other users and subordinates in Lighting and Classic editions.
-With the help of the given scenario, we better understood when it is required to share Dashboard and Reports in Salesforce org.
+In this tutorial, we learned how to share Dashboard and Report folders with other users in Salesforce, and later we discussed sharing Campaigns with other users and subordinates.
+With the help of the given scenario, we better understood when it is required to share Dashboard and Reports in the Salesforce org.

 You may like to read: